HackabilityNPO/HackabilityBarilla17-Artu/README.md

 The original idea was conceived at the Barilla Headquarters, Parma; the actual design, development and testing was carried out in Mantova (LTO Mantova) and Milano (Opendot).

-## Artù - What
+## How

+### The exoskeleton

-lightweight exoskeleton molded specifically to the shape of Pietro's forearm.
+Artu has a lightweight exoskeleton molded specifically to the shape of Pietro's forearm.
+The first prototype was made with a modeling paste and foam core.
+A second prototype was made of polyethylene, again molded specifically to the shape of Pietro's forearm.
+Then, we designed a flattened version of exoskeleton in CAD and we made it lightweight using a honeycomb-like structure.
+The exoskeleton can be easily and quickly printed in 3D and hot bended around the arm.

+### The motorized plier

+...

 ### The Repository should be organized as following